Neutral / cushion / high arch

 Forefoot heightMen: 19mmWomen: 19mm

 - Some of Saucony’s best technologies are on hand in the Swerve.
-The latest in outsole technology covers the underfoot of this shoe.
+The latest in outsole technology covers the underfoot of this running footwear.
 It offers better cushioning, ground contact, and flexibility.
 Despite the relatively thick cushioning, the shoe is quite flexible mainly because of how the outsole is designed.

 - The midsole features a tested Saucony foam that has superb responsiveness, relative to its weight.
 It has more than enough durability and increases the rolling motion of the runner towards toe-off.